Yumihama traditional resist-dyed textiles Yumihama gasuri

 - 1. Sorting the weft threads

-This is a basic process to make the Kasuri.
-The number of weft threads are put together with the Tane Ito (a standard thread) to match the requirements for weaving the textile.
+The number of weft threads (perpendicular threads) are put together with a standard thread to match the requirements for weaving the textile.
 The threads are pulled out from cotton and spun by hand carefully using a spinning wheel.
-The threads vary depending on how the threads are spun; therefore, it requires an experienced hand to spin the threads properly.
+The threads vary depending on how the threads are spun therefore an experienced artisan is necessary to spin the threads correctly.

 - 2. Designing

-This is an important process to decide the Kasuri design.
-The full-scale Kasuri patterns are drawn on Japanese paper so they have to be very precise.
-The designs tends to be motifs that express the wish for the sound health of a family or a good harvest, for example.
+This is an important process to decide the design.
+The full-scale patterns are drawn on paper so they must be very precise.
+Designs tends to express the wish for the sound health of one's family or for a good harvest.

-When there are many textiles with the same Kasuri patterns to be produced, a paper pattern is made for all of them.
-The Kasuri patterns are cut from tanned paper.
+When there are many textiles with the same kasuri patterns to be produced, a paper pattern is made for all of them and cut from tanned paper.

-The Genshi are an important foundation for the Kasuri.
-If the threads become stretched, the Kasuri patterns are ruined.
-Therefore, the key point in this process is to fix the threads using the frame so that the threads are not stretched unnecessarily.
+The weaving threads are an important foundation for kasuri designs.
+If the threads become stretched, the patterns are ruined.
+Therefore, the key point in this step is to properly affix the threads to a frame so they are not stretched unnecessarily.

-The threads are wound around the Edai in this process.
-The threads have to be wound with the same density along the width of the design.
-It is most important to have this process done by an experienced person.
+The threads are wound around a drafting table.
+They have to be wound with the same density along the width of the design.
+It is important to have this process done by an experienced artisan.

-The threads wound in process 5 are marked with ink in alignment with the paper pattern.
+The threads wound in the previous step are marked with ink based off the paper pattern.

 - 7. Tying the weft threads